-16 How can competitors find out about possible illegal or incompatible aid from official sources?
+How can competitors find out about possible illegal or incompatible aid from official sources?
 What publicity is given to the granting of aid?

 Portugal has in force a comprehensive set of rules aimed at complying with transparency requirements.
-For instance, in the Operational Programmes setting, all granting authorities under Decree-Law No. 159/2014 must publicise on the respective websites the granted measures, subject to monthly updates.
-A public register list is also available on granted aid, managed by the Inspectorate General of Finance, as detailed in question 2.
-Further managing authorities also disclose the granted amounts on the respective websites.
-These measures are all in alignment with the 2014 GBER requirements.
+For instance, in the Operational Programmes setting, all granting authorities under Decree-Law No. 159/2014 must publicise on their respective websites the granted measures, subject to monthly updates.
+A public register list is also available on granted aid, managed by the Inspectorate General of Finance.
+Managing authorities also disclose the granted amounts on the respective websites.
+These measures are all in alignment with the requirements of the 2014 General Block Exemption Regulation.

-Equally, annual SGEI compensations that adopt the form of annual indemnities are subject to publication in the Portuguese Official Journal through a Council of Ministers Resolution.
-For instance, in 2016, the government via Council of Ministers Resolution No. 37-B/2016, publicised the amounts granted to public and private entities entrusted with public service missions in the media, culture, telecommunications, rail, road, maritime, inland waterways and air transport sectors.
+Equally, annual SGEI compensation that takes the form of annual indemnities is subject to publication in the Portuguese Official Journal through a Council of Ministers Resolution.
+For instance, in 2019, through the Council of Ministers Resolution No. 156/2019 the government publicised the amounts granted to public and private entities entrusted with public service missions in the media, culture, telecommunications, rail, road, maritime, inland waterways and air transport sectors.